slegras/EBAI2018/hands-on/hands-on.md

 3. Load the genome
   * Genomes / Load Genome from File...
   * Select the fasta file Escherichia_coli_K12.fasta located into the data directory
-4. Load an annotation file named Escherichia_coli_K_12_MG1655.annotation.fixed.bed into IGV
+4. Load an annotation file named Escherichia_coli_K12_MG1655.annotation.gff3 into IGV
   * File / Load from File...
   * Select the annotation file.
 The positions of the genes are now loaded.
 5. Load the three bam files (SRR576933.bam, SRR576934.bam and SRR576938.bam) in IGV.

 **Browse around in the genome.
 Do you see peaks?**
 **Browse into IGV.
-Go to the following genes: b1127, b1108**
+Go to the following genes: pepT, roxA**

 However, looking at BAM file as such does not allow to directly compare the two samples as data are not normalized.
 Let's generate normalized data for visualization.